Mohammad Hassan Roomi

-Mohammad Hassan Roomi (15 November 1965) is an Indian politician.
+Mohammad Hassan Roomi (15 November 1965) is an Indian politician from Uttar Pradesh.
 He is serving as a Member of the Uttar Pradesh Legislative Assembly from the Kanpur Cantonment Assembly constituency representing the second largest party of Uttar Pradesh, Samajwadi Party since 10 March 2022.

 Early life and education

 Mohammad Hassan Roomi was born to Syed Mohammad Irfan and Seema Irfan on 15 November 1965 in Kanpur, Uttar Pradesh.

-Roomi is married to Farzana Hassan and they have one son and one daughter together.
+Roomi is married to Farzana Hassan.
+They have a son and a daughter together.

-Mohammad Hassan Roomi did Masters of Arts from Kanpur University in Economics and LLB from DAV Law College, Kanpur.
+Mohammad Hassan Roomi did Master of Arts in Economics from Kanpur University and LLB from DAV Law College, Kanpur.